One of the easiest and cheapest ways to reach downtown Baltimore from Baltimore/Washington International Airport (BWI) is by Light RailLink train.

 You may now board the train.

-Once on board the train, you can sit back and relax until you reach your destinations.
+Once on board the train, you can sit back and relax until you reach your destination.
 The journey takes about 30 minutes to reach the city, give or take, depending on your stop.
 The journey to Hunt Valley takes about 80 minutes.

 One important thing to note is the lack of luggage storage space or overhead racks on the trains.
 If you are traveling with a standard carry-on suitcase, you should have no trouble finding a place to sit with your bag.
 If you are traveling with larger luggage, you may need to stand with your bags while the train is moving.